microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgEntitlementManagementAccessPackageResourceRoleScope.md

 ### -AccessPackageResourceRole
 accessPackageResourceRole
-To construct, see NOTES section for ACCESSPACKAGERESOURCEROLE properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for ACCESSPACKAGERESOURCEROLE properties and create a hash table.

 ```yaml
 Type: Microsoft.Graph.PowerShell.Models.IMicrosoftGraphAccessPackageResourceRole